corinwagen/presto/README.md

 **Eugene Kwan** for assistance with software design and extensive technical help.

-**Dan Gezelter** for helpful discussions and advice about best practices in molecular dynamics.
+**Daniel Gezelter** for helpful discussions and advice about best practices in molecular dynamics.

 **Stefan Grimme** and **Sebastian Ehlert** for help with *xtb*.